 Tips to Avoid Soggy Roasted Vegetables

 - Be sure to completely dry your veggies after they’ve been washed.
 I mean TOTALLY.
-You want them to crisp up nicely, rather than steam!
+You want the mixed roasted sheet pan veggies to crisp up nicely, rather than steam!
 I like to wash them a couple hours before baking.

 - Do not overlap.
 As best as you can place them in a single layer leaving a bit of space in between.
 If you need to, use 2 baking sheets or work in batches.